Wifx/lorix-os/README.md

    > **Note:** Machine names have changed and have been simplified.
 The whole recipes match (or should) for this new OS release.

    > **Note:** The directory should not be accessed by multiple running instance of Yocto at the same time and thus can not be really shared for multiple user.
-The advantage is really for incremental work and some modification inside the loros recipes could need a almost conplete system generation.
-If you work on two very different flavour of LOROS, it's better to have two different sstate directory.
+The advantage is really for incremental work and some modification inside the LORIX OS recipes could need a almost conplete system generation.
+If you work on two very different flavour of LORIX OS, it's better to have two different sstate directory.

    Useful to create depencies graph and more details about packages size however is longer to compile and takes more space.
    ```